 Delaware Drug Abuse Treatment

 The phenomenon then occurs in Delaware that drug dealers wanted for crimes in New Jersey or Maryland may often be found in Delaware.
-Like the man who gave a woman in Ocean City, Maryland enough OxyContin to overdose and die.
+One dealer gave a woman in Ocean City, Maryland enough OxyContin to overdose and die.
 He was living in and arrested in Newark, Delaware.

 Ties to Philadelphia and New York City Keep Delaware Addicts Supplied